waggle-sensor/summer2024/daily-blog.md

 Main focus: evaluate the world model training performance and the dreamer training

+### 06/26 Wed

+- Finished the evaluatin and found several issues:
+  - Rewards from the world model span in a very narrow range
+  - The self prediction reward is unexpectedly high
+  - The n step prediction does not have a clear path
+  - However, there are some patterns on the clusterization for each step case

+### 06/25 Tue

+- Started to evaluate the inference results
+- Tested the sorting and found some issues with the order
+- Presented some initial clusterization results

 ### 06/24 Mon

 - Updated the code to generate reward function from the predictor in world model
   - Each image in a minibatch is used to compare with all other images to generate the embeddings (target, context), and the predictor.
 (Bijection-like)
+  - Sort the input data in the order of image capturing time to ensure temporal coherence between images.
+We want the model to understand the movement of the images are continuous.
 - Generated the embeddings for the images and the predictor
 - Performed clusterization and loss analysis for normal IJEPA and world model